judell/community-calendar/README.md

 1. Determine the source timezone for each calendar.
 2. Parse and localize each event to its source timezone, then convert to the target timezone.
-3. Group events by their original date in the source timezone to ensure correct placement in the calendar.
+3. Group events by their date in the target timezone to ensure correct placement in the calendar.

 ## Key Functions and Their Roles